-An employee summoned to jury duty shall inform his or her supervisor and, if required to serve, may be absent from duty with full pay for that time required to serve.
+An employee summoned to jury duty shall inform their supervisor and, if required to serve, may be absent from duty with full pay for that time required to serve.

 18.3 Military Leaves of Absence

 The provisions of the Military and Veterans Cod e of the State of California shall govern military leave of City employees.